IMPACT in Peru

 Peru’s key natural resources include copper, silver, gold, petroleum, timber, fish, iron ore, coal, phosphate, potash, and natural gas.

-We are collaborating with the Artisanal Gold Council (AGC) and their efforts to improve artisanal and small-scale gold mining in Peru.
-We are developing a gender strategy with AGC and its partners, and advising on its implementation across the project, which aims to improve the social, economic, and environmental conditions of artisanal mining communities in Peru, by promoting formalization, as well as the introduction of alternatives to mercury processing.
+In 2017, we collaborated with the Artisanal Gold Council (AGC) and their efforts to improve artisanal and small-scale gold mining in Peru.
+We developed a gender strategy with AGC and its partners, and advised on its implementation across the project, which aimed to improve the social, economic, and environmental conditions of artisanal mining communities in Peru, by promoting formalization, as well as the introduction of alternatives to mercury processing.